MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux.md

 ***Hyper-V isolation:***
 Linux Containers on Windows require Hyper-V isolation on Windows 10 in order to provide developers with the the appropriate Linux kernel to run the container.
 More about Hyper-V isolation can be found on the [About Windows container](../about/index.md) page.

-## Install Docker for Windows
+## Install Docker Desktop

-Download [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) and run the installer (You will be required to login.
+Download [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows) and run the installer (You will be required to login.
 Create an account if you don't have one already).
 [Detailed installation instructions](https://docs.docker.com/docker-for-windows/install) are available in the Docker documentation.

 > If you already have Docker installed, make sure you have version 18.02 or later to support LCOW.
 Check by running `docker -v` or checking *About Docker*.